Terminal

 Tips:

-2. (CB) In this code, the directories direnvs and dirmdoc are created using the mkdir command with the -p option.
-The -p option ensures that parent directories are created if they don't already exist.
-The variable values are correctly concatenated using the ${variable} syntax.
+option ensures that parent directories are created if they don't already exist.
+The variable values are correctly concatenated using the${variable}

 python3 -m venv "${dirmdoc}"